 By and large, algorithms for calculating oscillators are similar, and the main differences arise in the degree of smoothness, sensitivity to price changes and the rate of change in indications.
 Therefore, it remains a matter of personal preferences, which one of the oscillators to use.
 At some points more signals appear, at some – less, some are more accurate, others are less.
 The optimal oscillator on one pair of a certain timeframe can be, for example, WPR, on the other – RSI.

-Therefore, of course, it is worthwhile to select a pair for the Keltner channel on the basis of tests on historical data.
-It is worth noting that trading to return to the average turns out to be more effective in quiet periods of lateral movements, while trading from the center line of the channel, taking into account its inclination, works better during periods of a stable trend.
+Therefore, of course, it is worthwhile to select a pair for the Keltner channel based on tests on historical data.
+It is worth noting that trading to return to the average turns out to be more effective in quiet periods of lateral movements, while trading from the centerline of the channel, taking into account its inclination, works better during periods of a stable trend.

 Also, I often met the recommendations to switch to work on a trend, if the ADX is above a certain value, usually 20-30, and to work in the channel at values below this value.